ckdu/cross-game-chat/README.md

 #### Client Setup
 1. Open `demo.lua`.
 2. Replace the value for `getgenv().WS_URL` with `"ws://YOUR_URL_OR_VPS_IP_HERE:YOUR_PORT"`.
 The default port, if you didn't edit it, is `17584`.
-3. Generate or enter a strong encryption key, and set it as the value of getgenv().ENCRYPTION_KEY.
-This is like a password that you share with authenticated users.
+3. Generate or enter a strong encryption key, and set it as the value for `getgenv().ENCRYPTION_KEY`.
+This is a password that you share with authorized users.
 4. Save the file and share it to whoever you want in your chat.
-Other users may edit the other settings as they'd like.
+Users may edit the other settings as they'd like.

 ## Credits
 	Main Script: Aim